 Just like psilocybin, psilocin can be produced synthetically.
 However, such items are hard to find, so people still prefer to just buy mushrooms online or get some from the wild.
 Shops sell anything from fresh magic mushrooms to spore prints and grow kits.
 You have substantially better luck finding such products than synthetic psilocin and psilocybin.

 Magic mushrooms, even those that belong to the same species, can vary considerably in terms of psilocybin and psilocin levels.
 Therefore, they can also differ greatly when it comes to potency.

 In general, potency is affected by harvest period, growing conditions, origin, and species.
 A psilocybin concentration of 1% (10 mg per 1 g) is considered high.
 You can find this in such species as Psilocybe semilanceata.

 Meanwhile, P. cubensis, which is also known as “ordinary” psylocybe and often recommended for first-time magic mushroom users, has a psilocybin concentration of just 0.6%.
-Take note that concentration percentages tend to be higher in dried mushrooms than in fresh ones because of the large proportion is taken up by water in fresh mushrooms.
+Take note that concentration percentages tend to be higher in dried shrooms than in fresh ones because of the large proportion is taken up by water in fresh mushrooms.
 Also, cultivated mushrooms tend to exhibit smaller potency variations than do “wild” shrooms.

 Other Related Components

 Baeocystin and Norbaeyocystin – Like psilocybin and psilocin, these two are tryptamines.
 Some scientists believe that they are also present in magic mushrooms, and some disagree.
 Regardless of whether they do exist in the mushrooms themselves or not, they are surely not as active as psilocybin and psilocin.